ethereum/EIPs/EIPS/tbd.md

 ## Abstract

 This proposal introduces a new opcode, `EXTSELFDESTRUCT`, enabling smart contracts to initiate the destruction of other contracts that utilize more than a specified number of storage slots.
-This mechanism aims to encourage efficient storage use on the Ethereum blockchain and introduces a system where users can gain points by clearing unnecessary contracts, thereby contributing to the network's overall efficiency.
+This mechanism aims to encourage efficient storage use on the Ethereum blockchain and introduces a system where contracts can gain points by clearing unnecessary contracts, thereby contributing to the network's overall efficiency.

 ## Motivation

 The persistent growth in the number of smart contracts on Ethereum has raised concerns about bloated storage and the long-term scalability of the network.
 Contracts with excessive storage utilization not only increase the state size, but also contribute to network congestion and higher gas prices.
-Introducing `EXTSELFDESTRUCT` provides an incentive for developers to manage storage efficiently and offers a method to mitigate storage bloat actively.
+Introducing `EXTSELFDESTRUCT` provides an incentive for devs to manage storage efficiently and offers a method to mitigate storage bloat actively.

 ## Specification